v4nz666/MineClimbeR-L-/README.md

 unleashed  a terrible evil that lurks in the darkest depth of the mine.

 The sole survivor of the catastrophe - an old recluse, these days, hardly seen by anyone - was said to speak of monsters in the depths of the mine.
-People around town speak in hushed tones of an even greater treasure guarded by the beasts in the deepest, darkest depths of the old mine.
+People around town speak in hushed tones of a Great treasure guarded by the beasts in the deepest, darkest depths of the old mine.

 Grabbing an old pick from the mining museum, and a handful of rock climbing supplies, you set out to reach